intel-retail/automated-self-checkout/docs_src/pipelinebenchmarking.md

 ```bash
 make consolidate ROOT_DIRECTORY=<output dir>
 ```
-This command will give all the performance metrics among different workload cases given the same root directory specified by `ROOT_DIRECTORY` as shown above.
+This command will consolidate the performance metrics that exist in the specified `ROOT_DIRECTORY`.

 Here is an example of consolidated output: